 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

-The Hilton Honors American Express Surpass® Card is one of the best hotel co-branded cards on the market because it offers all cardholders the most valuable mid-tier hotel status for just $95/year.
-Add in the 130,000 bonus points that the card is currently offering and this becomes a card whose value becomes easy to justify.
+The card_name is one of the better hotel co-branded cards on the market because it offers all cardholders the most valuable mid-tier hotel status for just annual_fees/year.
+Add in the 130,000 bonus points that the card is currently offering and this becomes a card whose value most Hilton fans can justify with relative ease.

-Hilton Honors Surpass Card From American Express
+Hilton Honors American Express Surpass® Card

 - 12 points/dollar at Hilton properties worldwide